M680x0/m680x0.github.io/_drafts/the-tale-of-mrtd.md

 author: mshockwave
 ---

-Recently I've been working on an [issue](https://github.com/llvm/llvm-project/issues/60554) about supporting the [`RTD`](/ref/integer-instructions.html#pf10e) instruction in m68k LLVM backend (well, it turned out to be not directly related to the instruction itself but we will talk about that later).
+Recently I've been working on an [issue](https://github.com/llvm/llvm-project/issues/60554) about supporting the [`RTD`](/ref/integer-instructions.html#pf10e) instruction in m68k LLVM backend (well, it turned out to be not directly related to the instruction itself but we will talk about that shortly).
-The gist of that issue goes like this: the backend bailed out when it tried to lower a certain kind of return statement to `RTD`, if we're targeting 68020 or later.
+The gist of that issue goes like this: the backend bailed out when it tried to lower a certain kind of return statement to `RTD`, if we're targeting 68020 or later[^1].

+[^1]: The 68020 predicate is actually wrong, `RTD` is already available in 68010.

 `RTD` is a variant of return instruction that subtracts the number of bytes, indicated by its immediate-value operand from the stack pointer (which effectively pops the stack) before returning.
 It can be used to implement a special kind of calling convention in which the callee has to clean out the space allocated for arguments passed from the stack.
+Though you don't _have_ to use `RTD` to implement the said calling convention, as long as you pop arguments before returning.

 In m68k GCC, this calling convention is not enabled by default unless the `-mrtd` flag is present.
 Since this project is aiming to be compatible with its GCC counterpart (and the fact that this calling convention was not commonly used even in the good ol' days), we want to implement the same behavior.